Resuming life after liver transplant

-Quality of life: Most patients are able to lead a comfortable and healthy life.
+Quality of life: Most patients are able to lead a comfortable and healthy life after liver transplant.
 After transplant they return to work, and enjoy an excellent quality of life

 Work /sports: A majority of people can return to their normal daily activities, 2-3 months after surgery.
 Children can resume schooling after 3 months.
 Playing sports and exercising frequently is possible after 3 months although it is advisable to avoid contact sports such as boxing, karate, rock climbing etc. for 6 months.
 It may take longer for patients who are very sick before the transplant.
 Initial family support is very crucial to lead an active and productive life in the long term.

 Driving/travelling: One can resume driving in about 2 months after a transplant.
 It is recommended that patients should not drive themselves after taking pain medications as they may contain narcotics.
 If the seat belt rubs against the wound, one can place a towel between the abdomen and the seat belt.
 Most patients can undertake occasional train/plane travel in 2-3 months.
 If the patient is travelling to another city or country, he/she should discuss the trip with the transplant team to make sure that the patient carries enough supply of medications, and is put in touch with a doctor locally who can take care of urgent problems.